saramasarone/saramasarone.github.io/README.md

 - NG, Sandra et al. (Apr.
 2023).
 “The benefits and pitfalls of machine learning for biomarker discovery”.
 In: *Cell and Tissue Research*. [link](https://link.springer.com/article/10.1007/s00441-023-03816-z)
 - Masarone, Sara (Oct.
 2022).
 “Representation Learning to Effectively Integrate and Interpret Omics Data”.
 In: *NeurIPS AI for Science workshop*. [pdf](https://openreview.net/pdf?id=FRE7FT9DDAj)
 - October 2021 - [Report for the Data Study group 2020](https://zenodo.org/record/5562660#.YmLkSS8w2RY)

+## News and posters
+- April 2026 ICLR in Rio: 2 first author posters on Agentic systems and benchmarks
+- June 2025 - Invited speaket at QMUL - Agentic AI in drug discovery
+- August 2023 - New Paper: "The benefits and pitfalls of machine learning for biomarker discovery"
+- August 2023 - Submitted PhD!!!
+- October 2022 - NeurIPS paper accepted at AI for Science NeurIPS workshop! (conference in Nov-Dec)
+- October 2022 - Talk at [CSHL](https://meetings.cshl.edu/abstracts.aspx?meet=DATA&year=22) on regularisation methods for VAEs (conference in Nov)
+- October 2022 - Poster at [CSHL](https://meetings.cshl.edu/abstracts.aspx?meet=DATA&year=22) "A deep learning approach to integrate different data modalities and improve patient stratification in trauma"
+- July 2021 - Poster presentation at [ISMB/ECCB](https://www.iscb.org/cms_addon/conferences/ismbeccb2021/posters.php?track=MLCSB&session=D): "Developing of an objective proteomic indicator of trauma severity"
+- May 2021 - Talk at the Blizard Institute: "Data driven approaches to understand the hyperacute window of trauma patients"
+- October 2020 - Poster at William Harvey Research Institute Annual Review - "What similarities are there between trauma, sepsis and covid?"

 ## Other Projects
 - Created a package called [EnrichOmics](https://github.com/saramasarone/enrich_omics) to automate workflowes in bioinformatics.
 The package allows to use the EnrichR and OpenTargets APIs to get quick results without having to copy-paste lists of genes to their websites.
 Info can be found on PyPI.
 Docs can be found [here](https://enrich-omics.readthedocs.io/en/latest/index.html)(2022)